Links on Android Authority may earn us a commission. Learn more.

 - Finally, tap Done to complete the setup.

-There are two ways to rouse Google Assistant on the Galaxy Watch 4.
+There are two ways to rouse Google Assistant on Samsung’s new Galaxy Watches.
 You can activate it using the Home button or summon it using the Hey Google hot word.
 Find more details on both below.

 Set Google Assistant to launch on a Home button press

 If you hate Bixby, you can set Google Assistant to launch when pressing the watch’s home button.
 This option is disabled by default, so you’ll need to enable it using the steps below.

 - Open the watch’s Settings app, then head to Advanced Features > Customize keys.